zarfmouse/resume.zach.ember.us/README.md

 https://en.wikipedia.org/wiki/VCard
 https://www.rfc-editor.org/rfc/rfc6350.html

-The vCard is currently simply exported from the MacOS Contacts.app.
+The [vCard](resume.zach.ember.us.jekyll/contact.vcf) is currently simply exported from the MacOS Contacts.app.
 Per issue [#5](/../../issues/5) I would like to add a process that generates it via Jekyll from the JSON file.

 ### PDF

-Generated via [bin/update_assets](bin/update_assets) using Google Chrome's `--headless --print-to-pdf` flags.
+The [PDF Resume](resume.zach.ember.us.jekyll/resume.pdf) is Generated via [bin/update_assets](bin/update_assets) using Google Chrome's `--headless --print-to-pdf` flags.
 This script currently only runs on MacOS.

 ### QR Code

-The print version of the resume has a QR code on it that links back to the website.
+The print version of the resume has a [QR Code](resume.zach.ember.us.jekyll/images/qr.png) on it that links back to the website.
 That was made using https://www.qrcode-monkey.com/